 The Senate has approved Dr. Stephen Hahn as the next commissioner of the Food and Drug Administration.
-The vote was 72-18, but even some of those who voted for the Trump nominee expressed uncertainty that he would tackle the issue of teen vaping.
+The vote was 72-18, but even some of those who voted for the Trump nominee expressed uncertainty that he would tackle the issue of teen vaping and the perception of e-cigarettes being a threat to public health.

-“Dr. Hahn said to me he doesn’t want to be known in history as the head of the FDA who saw this epidemic grow dramatically,” said Illinois Sen. Dick Durbin, an old school tobacco warrior who also opposes vaping, and has consistently advocated for flavor bans and other restrictions.
+“Dr. Hahn said to me he doesn’t want to be known in history as the head of the FDA who saw this epidemic grow dramatically,” said Illinois Sen. Dick Durbin, an old school tobacco warrior who also opposes vaping, and has consistently advocated for flavor bans on e-liquid to disposables, or any other device with prefilled flavors.
 But Durbin added that he would become Hahn’s biggest critic if he doesn’t stand up to the administration on vaping.

 Hahn is a medical and radiation oncologist, and is currently the Chief Medical Executive at the University of Texas MD Anderson Cancer Center in Houston, considered one of the finest cancer treatment centers in the world.
 He previously worked as a clinician and researcher at the University of Pennsylvania, and before that at the National Cancer Institute.